selmanimdat/activation-signature-detection/README.md

 # Activation Signature Analysis for Data Poisoning Detection

+> 📄 **Paper**: *Activation Signature Analysis for Data Poisoning Detection*
+> This repository accompanies our ICLR submission.
+> Preprint will be released upon acceptance.

 This project implements a novel approach to detect data poisoning (backdoor attacks) in Large Language Models (LLMs) using **Activation Steering**.

 By analyzing the internal activation signatures of the model, we can distinguish between clean inputs and inputs containing specific trigger phrases (poisoned data) without looking at the model's output.